 Based in southeast San Diego, Cesar “Crhymes” Tellez joined forces with Sicko Records in 2003, appearing on multiple tracks.
 Citing creative differences, he left Sicko to concentrate on Everkrimes with Ricardo "Everest" Ortiz and Tha COR with Brandon "BGinus" Guaderrama.

 2005 saw his involvement in the founding of Internet Rap Radio station DagoSD.com.
-In 2008, he began colaborating with Bone Thugs n Harmony.
-His first solo effort One Breath Closer,> in 2012.
-His song “Everyday” features local rappers Black Mikey and Young Gee.
-He swears he spotted which featured Bizzy Bone, was released April 2010, after which he embarked on the Latin Lockdown 2010 Tour with Lil Uno, Lil Rob, Kid Frost & Lighter Shade of Brown, and the Xplicit Crhyme Payz Mini Tour with longtime friend Lady Xplicit.
+In 2008, he began collaborating with Bone Thugs n Harmony.
+His first solo effort One Breath Closer, in 2012.
+He embarked on the Latin Lockdown 2010 Tour with Lil Uno, Lil Rob, Kid Frost & Lighter Shade of Brown, and the Xplicit Crhyme Payz Mini Tour with longtime friend Lady Xplicit.